pareto-credit/pareto-governance/docs/governance-overview.md

   - `VotingEscrow` (ve8020 locker) – ownership handed to the TL multisig.
   - `RewardDistributor` – initialized with BAL token, PAR, and USDC as approved rewards and admin transferred to the TL multisig.
   - `RewardFaucet` – linked to the distributor.
+- `ParetoSmartWalletChecker` is deployed and installed on the voting escrow with the TL multisig Safe code hash pre-approved, ensuring only sanctioned contracts lock BPT.
 - `LensReward` is deployed to provide read-optimized views for frontends and analytics.
 - Locking 80/20 BPT in `VotingEscrow` yields vePAR balances, which the adapter exposes to governance.
 Rewards flow through the distributor → faucet to ve lockers on weekly cadences.